zz85/fast-rectangles/README.md

 - Goal is to see compare the different approaches

 ## Current Results

+These numbers are estimated number of triangles that can be drawn in a single 60fps frame (which has only 16.67ms rendering time)

-0. Headless - overheads of Math.random 300K
+0. Headless - (overheads of Math.random) 300K
 1. Canvas - ~6.7K rectangles per 60fps frame
 2. PixiJS - 11K Canvas Renderer, 9K WebGL Renderer
 3. PixiJS - Single graphics.
 6.5K WebGL, 8K Canvas